 The board uses common AMS1117 LDO voltage regulators to get 5V and 3v3.
 The high voltage function requires 12V.
 For this I used a MT3608 DC-DC step-up converter.
 The mcu runs at 16MHz, 5V.
 Level shifting for anything requiring 3v3 is accomplished using a LVC125A.
 The LVC125A is what you find on a lot of the SD card modules.
-I like the LVC125A because it comes in the tiny TSSOP package.
-I made two versions of the board, one uses an ATMega328pb, and the other an ATMega644pa.
+The mcu is an ATmega328pb.
 The ATMega328pb is nearly the same as the more common ATMega328p except that it has 4 more I/O pins in the same size package.
-The only reason for the ATMega644pa version is that I wanted an excuse to play with this mcu.

 One of the more complicated aspects of this project was how to load all of the functions/sketches onto the board.
 The easiest method would have been to simply download a sketch whenever I needed to change functions.
 Another method would have been to combine all of the sketches.
 I decided against both of these methods.
 The combine method would have made it difficult to integrate any changes made to the original source sketches.
 The combine method also has the problem that the amount of SRAM available wasn’t sufficient without rewriting and digging into the libraries and sketches used, again a maintenance issue.